Press kit

 Press & publicity materials

 For media, festival, and industry visitors.
-Logline, synopsis, director statement, and supporter logos are available now.
-Poster, stills, trailer, and full credits are in production and will be added to the folder as they are completed.
+Logline, synopsis, director statement, production stills, full credits, and supporter logos are available below and in the press folder.
+Poster and trailer are in post-production and will be added as they are completed.

 Logline